electric-eloquence/fepper/README.md

 modules in that directory will override the corresponding modules in core.
 Additions (so long as they are correctly nested) will also be recognized.

-It is mandatory to componentize style modifications to the UI this way.
-While it is a better practice to componentize scripts this way, generic modifications to UI JavaScript can also be added to `source/_scripts/ui-extender.js`.
+While it is a better practice to componentize scripts this way, generic modifications to UI JavaScript can be added to `source/_scripts/ui-extender.js`.

+Similarly, generic modifications to UI CSS can be added to `source/_styles/pattern-scaffolding.css`.
+(The file is named this way to adhere to <a href="https://patternlab.io/docs/pattern-states.html" target="_blank"> the Pattern Lab documentation on pattern states</a>.
+It should not be relied on for pattern scaffolding.)

 View All markup can also be overridden by copying the `.mustache` files in
 <a href="https://github.com/electric-eloquence/fepper-npm/tree/dev/ui/core/styleguide/viewall" target="_blank">